gpdowney/lightweightLSAT/pages/time/speed_up.md

 {% capture details %}
 You can improve the speed and reliability of minor skills with rapid fire practice.

 For example, choose a old Reasoning section and try to name each question's type as fast as possible.
 Review the questions that took you more than 2 seconds to recognize.
-Make a flashcard with the keywords that indicated the question type.
+Make a flashcard with the words that indicated the question type.
 Repeat until you can do it seamlessly.

 Similar drills could work for...
 - Game types